sudowing/service-engine/zinfo/05_application_recommendations.md

 I'd prefer do with via an active flag.
 Even to support with GDPR or CCPA requirements, I'd not support deleting via this service. instead -- this service should flip flags and an async worker should connect to the to this service via a special method to handle the user requested (and gov mandated) purge

+## Prebuilt Docker Container

+use the prebuilt docker app that implements the framework. don't even need to implement it in node yourself.

+Docker container & clonable template for migrations, configs and specifics